coursera/courier/README.md

 Getting Started
 ---------------

-If you use Gradle instead of SBT, see the
-[Gradle Plugin](https://github.com/coursera/courier/tree/master/gradle-plugin) documentation.
+Here we setup a simple SBT project with Courier.
+If you use Gradle instead of SBT, see the [Gradle Plugin](https://github.com/coursera/courier/tree/master/gradle-plugin) documentation.

 Add the generator dependencies to your SBT plugins: